openvinotoolkit/openvino/docs/glossary.md

 | *layer / operation*
 |   In OpenVINO, both terms are treated synonymously.
 To avoid confusion, "layer" is being pushed out and "operation" is the currently accepted term.

+| *Model conversion API*
+|   A component of OpenVINO Development Tools.
+The API is used to import, convert, and optimize models trained in popular frameworks to a format usable by other OpenVINO components.
+In ``openvino.tools.mo`` namespace, model conversion API is represented by a Python ``mo.convert_model()`` method  and ``mo`` command-line tool.

 | *OpenVINO™ Core*
 |   OpenVINO™ Core is a software component that manages inference on certain Intel(R) hardware devices: CPU, GPU, GNA, etc.